railsuser2014/openobject-doc-book-en/source/book/3/3_7/invoicing.rst

 .. note:: Information about the product

 	When you're entering invoice data it can sometimes be useful to get hold of more information about the product you're invoicing.
-	Since you're already in edit mode, you'd press the Ctrl key and use a right mouse-click on the Product field (in both the web and the GTK clients).
+	Since you're already in edit mode, you'd press the :guilabel:`Ctrl` key and use a right mouse-click on the :guilabel:`Product` field
+	(in both the web and the GTK clients).
 	Then select the available reports.
 Open ERP provides three standard reports about the product: